TheNightsFall/Primel/README.md

-# Primel
+# What is this?
 A small project where I remake Primel.

 ## To-do List
+- [x] Stats display when no games played
-- [ ] Add some indication about cookies and how they're being used
+- [x] Add some indication about how cookies are used
 - [ ] Figure out how to get the buttons to hover in dark mode
 - [ ] Add some more animations